Alejandro-Fuste/NodeJS_README/develop/README.md

 ## Usage

-This repos uses the inquirer npm package, OOP & TDD principles.
+This application is a CLI with Node.js and ES6 Javascript.

 ## License

-This project is licensed under the undefined license.
+This project is licensed under the MIT license.

 ## Contributing